CIHR Barer-Flood Prize for Health Services and Policy Research

 - The total amount available for this funding opportunity is $25,000, enough to fund one prize each year or as otherwise determined by IHSPR.
 The maximum amount per prize is $25,000 per annum for one year.
 This amount may increase if additional funding partners participate.

-- The prize consists of a certificate, an opportunity to deliver a keynote lecture and the $25,000 in research grant funding.
+- The prize consists of a certificate, the opportunity to deliver a keynote lecture at the CAHSPR conference on the morning of Friday May 29, 2020, and $25,000 in research grant funding.

 - To recognize the exemplary efforts and activities of an exceptional individual who has made an outstanding contribution to health services and policy research, policy and/or care delivery in Canada.